 Possession of a Controlled Substance Defense Lawyer in Philadelphia

-If you are facing a possession of a controlled substance charge in Philadelphia, it is important to hire an experienced attorney that has knowledge of all aspects of the Pennsylvania justice system.
-Joseph Lento has years of experience defending those facing criminal charges.
+If you are facing a possession of a controlled substance charge in Philadelphia, it is important to hire an experienced attorney who has knowledge of all aspects of the Pennsylvania justice system.
+The Lento Law Firm has years of experience defending those facing criminal charges.

-In addition to using his behind-the-scenes knowledge and connections to benefit his clients, Joseph Lento also diligently pursues the most favorable outcome for his clients.
+In addition to using their behind-the-scenes knowledge and connections to benefit their clients, the Lento Law Firm Team also diligently pursues the most favorable outcome for its clients.
 This includes if the most favorable defense is not the easiest.
-To find out what Lento Law Firm can do for your controlled substance possession case, call (215) 535-5353 today to schedule your free consultation.
+To find out what Lento Law Firm can do for your controlled substance possession case, call (215) 535-5353 today to schedule your consultation.

 Possession of a Controlled Substance Information Center

 - Controlled Substance Laws and Penalties in Pennsylvania

 - Philadelphia Actual and Constructive Drug Possession

 - The Schedule of Controlled Substances in Pennsylvania

 What is considered a controlled substance and the penalties for possession of such a substance are defined in 35 P.S. §§ 780-101 – 780-144, which is also known as the Pennsylvania Controlled Substance, Drug, Device, and Cosmetic Act.
 Controlled substances are graded according to their abuse potential, how addictive they are, if they can result in mental or physical harm, and whether the substance has a valid medical purpose.
 A controlled substance can be anything, including street drugs, designer drugs, prescription drugs, over-the-counter drugs, natural substances, plants, chemicals, and man-made substances.